 - Keep your trees pruned, so there are no low-hanging branches for deer to eat.

 - Pick up rotten fruit, acorns, and leaves scattered about your yard.

-- Fertilize with fish emulsion and/or blood meal to keep deer at bay.
+- Fertilize using fish emulsion or blood meal to keep deer at bay.

 - Take care not to fertilize excessively, but including these nutritious fertilizers in your regular maintenance is helpful.

-- Plan your garden in such a way where vulnerable plants are protected.
+- Plan your garden in such a way that vulnerable plants are protected.

-- Cover sensitive plants with row cover or fabric netting to keep them safe from deer.
+- Cover sensitive plants with row cover or fabric netting to protect them from deer.

 - Place deer repellent plants along the outer edges of the garden.